Time Tracking Software for Employees: What to Look For in 2026

 • Pricing: Custom pricing available

-Implementation Strategy and Best Practices
+Implementation Strategy and Best Practices for Time Tracking App

 Step 1: Define Purpose Before Selecting Software

 Teams resist time tracking when they don't understand why it exists.
 Before selecting a platform, define and communicate two or three specific business outcomes you are trying to achieve for example, 'accurately bill clients for scope changes' or 'understand which projects consume disproportionate team time.'
-Vague mandates generate the most resistance.
+Vague mandates generate the most free time resistance.

 Step 2: Map Your Integration Architecture